Jai2501/Tutorial2/Tutorial2.md

 Using the `docker build` command, we will now create an image of our app.

-1. Open a command line/terminal window and navigate to the root directory of the downloaded/cloned repo, where the Dockerfile is located.
+1. Open a command line/terminal window and navigate to the downloaded/cloned repo, and then into the `demo-app` directory where the Dockerfile is located.

 2. Run the following command: